 Best Start Foods

-Best Start Foods is a new Scottish benefit providing help to people and families on low incomes.
-The benefit is paid to women who are pregnant and families who have children aged up to 3 years old.
+Best Start Foods is a Scottish benefit for families on low incomes.
+The benefit is paid to pregnant women or their partners and families who have children aged up to 3 years old.

 You can apply to Social Security Scotland for Best Start Foods.